evannetwork/evannetwork.github.io/index.md

 Evan adheres to the concept of a Decentralized Autonomous Organization, or DAO.
 Unique to the DAO is the characteristic of no central point of authority in any shape or form.
 Naturally, this includes Evan as a company as well.
 Thus transparent and democratic network governance lies at the heart of Evan.network.

 We follow a philosophy of open source and have made our codebase publicly available.
-The neutrality aspect of the system is safeguarded by an openly available authority consensus our masternodes use to defend against potential hostile network takeovers.
+The neutrality aspect of the system is safeguarded by an openly available authority consensus our AuthorityNodes use to defend against potential hostile network takeovers.

 <p><a style="float: right" alt="Gitter" title="Gitter" href="https://gitter.im/evannetwork/Lobby"><img src="/public/chat.svg"/></a></p>